 ~ Educational Resources on the Holodomor in Genocide Studies.11.21.w hyperlinks.

 Workbooks, curriculum guides, and other assembled instructional materials for teachers:

-~ Holodomor in Ukraine; the Genocidal Famine, 1932-1933: Teaching Materials for Teachers and Students, by Valentina Kuryliw.
-Edmonton: CIUS Press at University of Alberta. (forthcoming:2016/early 2017).
+~ Holodomor in Ukraine; the Genocidal Famine, 1932-1933: Learning Materials for Teachers and Students, by Valentina Kuryliw.
+Edmonton: Canadian Institute of Ukrainian Studies Press, 2018.